 After harvesting, rinse your flower heads well to remove dust and, yes, bugs (ahhh, wildcrafting isn’t for the faint of heart, friend.)
-Lay the flower heads on a dish towel and let set several hours to overnight to allow the water to evaporate off.
+Lay the flower heads on a dish towel and pat dry.

-Fill a mason jar, or something similar, about two-thirds of the way full with dandelion flower heads.
+Fill a mason jar about two-thirds of the way full with dandelion flower heads.

 Pour sunflower oil over the dandelion heads until jar is nearly full.
 Flowers will float a bit; that’s OK.
 Affix a lid.

-Set the jar in an out-of-the-way spot for 6 weeks.
-I keep mine on top of the fridge so it is always out of reach for little hands, but a sunny windowsill would be even better.
-Every couple of days, give your jar a shake to redistribute the flower heads.
+Turn the heat off and allow the jar to set and cool before removing from the pot.
+Set the jar in an out of the way spot for 2 to 3 days.
+I keep mine on top of the fridge so it is always out of reach of little hands, but a sunny windowsill would be even better.
+Shake twice daily to redistribute the flower heads.
 This helps prevent molding.
-(Which, by the way, if you do notice throw the entire jar out and try again.)

 Add dandelion-infused oil to DIY salves, balms (including lip balm), lotions, creams, and soap.